Peter May (writer): The Lewis Trilogy

 After being turned down by all the major British publishers, The Blackhouse, the first book in 'The Lewis Trilogy', was published first in May's adopted home of France in French translation at the end of 2009.
 The book was hailed as "a masterpiece" by the French daily newspaper L'Humanité and was immediately nominated for several literary awards in France.

 It won the Prix des Lecteurs at Le Havre's Ancres Noires Festival in 2010 and won the French national literature award, the Cezam Prix Littéraire Inter CE at an award ceremony in Strasbourg in October 2011.

 The Blackhouse went on to be published all over Europe and was bought by British publishers Quercus who brought it out in February 2011.
-It is the first of three books to be set in the Outer Hebrides, an archipelago off the North West coast of Scotland.
+It is the first of, originally, three books to be set in the Outer Hebrides, an archipelago off the North West coast of Scotland.

 The Blackhouse was chosen for the Richard & Judy Book Club autumn 2011 list.

 The second book in the trilogy, The Lewis Man, was published in January 2012, and spent 18 weeks in the UK hardbacks best sellers' list.
 It has won two French literature awards, the Prix des Lecteurs at Le Havre's Ancres Noires Festival, 2012 and the Prix des Lecteurs du Télégramme, readers prize of France's Le Télégramme newspaper; the 10,000 euro award was presented to May at a ceremony in Brest in May 2012.

 The Lewis Man won the 2012 Prix International at the Cognac Festival.

 The third book in the trilogy, The Chessmen, was published in January 2013.
 It was shortlisted for the Theakstons Old Peculier Crime Book of the Year 2014.
 The Lewis Trilogy has sold more than a million copies in the UK alone.

+In 2024, a fourth book, described as a follow-on to the original trilogy, The Black Loch, was published.
+This book is set ten years later than The Chessmen, the same as the interval between publication of the books.